ActivTrak Alarms Guide

 User Activity Alarms

-• Adult Content Accessed: The Adult Content Accessed alarm is turned off by default.
-Toggle it on to be alerted when a user accesses an adult content site, such as Pornhub.
+- Adult Content Accessed: Toggle it on to be alerted when a user accesses an adult content site, such as Pornhub.

-• AI Usage: The AI Usage alarm is turned off by default.
-Toggle it on to be alerted when a user accesses an AI tool, such as Chat GPT.
+- AI Usage: Toggle it on to be alerted when a user accesses an AI tool, such as Chat GPT.

-• PII Accessed: The PII Accessed alarm is turned off by default.
-Toggle it on to be alerted when a user accesses sensitive, personally identifiable information (PII) such as social security numbers.
+- PII Accessed: Toggle it on to be alerted when a user accesses sensitive, personally identifiable information (PII) such as social security numbers.

-• Potential Job Search: The Potential Job Search alarm is turned off by default.
-Toggle it on to be alerted when a user accesses a job search site, such as indeed.com.
+- Potential Job Search: Toggle it on to be alerted when a user accesses a job search site, such as indeed.com.

-• File Sharing: The File Sharing Alarm is turned off by default.
-Toggle it on to be alerted when a user accesses a file-sharing site, such as Dropbox.
+- File Sharing: Toggle it on to be alerted when a user accesses a file-sharing site, such as Dropbox.

-• Social Media Break: The Social Media Break alarm is turned off by default.
-Toggle it on to be alerted when a user accesses a social media site, such as Facebook.
-Note: This alarm is only available to customers with accounts created before May 29, 2024.
-Learn how to recreate this alarm by setting up a custom alarm here.
+- Social Media Break: Toggle it on to be alerted when a user accesses a social media site, such as Facebook.
+(Note: This alarm is only available to customers with accounts created before May 29, 2024.
+Learn how to recreate this alarm by setting up a custom alarm here.)

-• New Activity Screenshot: The New Activity Screenshot alarm is turned off by default.
-Toggle it on to trigger a screenshot when a user has been active in a new activity for 20 seconds.
+- New Activity Screenshot: Toggle it on to trigger a screenshot when a user has been active in a new activity for 20 seconds.
 Note: This alarm is only available to customers with accounts created before May 29, 2024 and the Screen Details add-on enabled.
 Learn how to recreate this alarm by setting up a custom alarm here.

-• Blocked Website Accessed: The Blocked Website Accessed alarm is turned on by default.
+- Blocked Website Accessed: Turned on by default.
 Users who visit websites in the blocked website list will automatically be redirected to websiteisblocked.com.
 This alarm is triggered when a user visits websiteisblocked.com and the title bar contains 'website is not available' to keep a record of who is trying to access blocked websites.
-Note: This alarm is only available to customers with accounts created before May 29, 2024.
-Learn how to recreate this alarm by setting up a custom alarm here.
+(Note: This alarm is only available out-of-the-box to customers with accounts created before May 29, 2024.
+Learn how to recreate this alarm by setting up a custom alarm here.)

 USB Alarms

-• Data Saved to USB: The Data Saved to USB alarm is turned off by default.
-Toggle it on to be alerted when a user transfers data to a USB device.
+Data Saved to USB: Toggle it on to be alerted when a user transfers data to a USB device.

 Security Audit Alarms

-• ActivTrak User Deleted: The ActivTrak User Deleted alarm is turned on by default.
-It is triggered when a user or computer is deleted from the account.
+- ActivTrak User Deleted: This alarm is triggered when a user or computer is deleted from the account.

-• Alarm Deleted: The Alarm Deleted alarm is turned on by default.
-It is triggered when an Admin deletes an alarm in the account.
+- Alarm Deleted: This alarm is triggered when an Admin deletes an alarm in the account.

-• Agent Likely Uninstalled: The Agent Likely Uninstalled alarm is turned on by default.
-It is triggered when a user attempts to uninstall their ActivTrak Agent from their device.
+- Agent Likely Uninstalled: This alarm is triggered when a user attempts to uninstall their ActivTrak Agent from their device.

 Updating out-of-the-box alarms